nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 permalink: /now
 ---

-11 september 2024,
+7 november 2024,

-Recently, a typhoon named Yagi passed through the region we're in.
-It’s one of the biggest in a long time and has been devastating, with extremely strong winds, flooding, landslides, and more.
-It’s not fun for everyone, but it’s quite impressive to witness such a force of nature.
+[Nahu](/files/painting_dog.jpg) recently got infected with a tick-borne disease caused by the bacteria Ehrlichia Canis.
+Clinical signs include fever, bleeding disorders, lethargy, inappetence, lameness, discharge from the nose and eyes.
+Blood tests show abnormalities in the numbers of red blood cells, white blood cells, and most commonly platelets.
+He is now on a 4-week antibiotics treatment using Doxycycline and the medication seems to work well with this strain.

 ### Learning chinese

 I really like the way the Chinese language works.
-Each day I learn a few words with [Hanzi.live](https://hanzi.live), a web app that I've built for my language learning process.
+Each week, I try to learn a few words with [Hanzi.live](https://hanzi.live), a web app that I've built for my language learning process.

 It is intended to be used to access the knowledge tree of the language.
 I've condensed the grammar of the language into various types of sentences and words.
 It's in Vietnamese though.
 It will stay free and ad-free as long as it exists.
 Probably, I will open-source it someday.